Chart Color Schemes

 Junction Village displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Junction Village, as evaluated at the latest Census, consisted of 65.9% houses and 34.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Junction Village was at 45.7%, with mortgaged dwellings at 39.5% and rented ones at 14.8%.
+Junction Village's housing structure, as per the latest Census evaluation, consisted of 65.9% houses and 34.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Melbourne metro's housing structure of 67.9% houses and 32.1% other dwellings.
+Home ownership in Junction Village stood at 45.7%, with mortgaged dwellings at 39.5% and rented ones at 14.8%.
 The median monthly mortgage repayment in the area was $1,733, lower than Melbourne metro's average of $2,000.
-The median weekly rent figure was recorded at $326, compared to Melbourne metro's $390.
-Nationally, Junction Village's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Meanwhile, the median weekly rent figure was recorded at $326, substantially below Melbourne metro's $390 and the national average of $375.
+Nationally, Junction Village's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing